NameOfTheLaw/SynchronizationApp/README.md

 # SynchronizationApp

-To launch and test the application start the "start.bat"
+Run the "server.bat" firstly.
+Then run "client.bat" to automatically start synchronization